sweisgerber-dev/aosp-build-environment/build-instructions.md

 ### AOSP Build in DOCKER Container

-> Commands to acquire the sources and build Android
+> Commands to acquire the sources and build Android, e.g.:

 ```bash